1. Tournament Format

 5. Pitch and Footwear

 Playing area is an artificial turf pitch.
-Players may wear 13 Plastic studs soccer shoes (metal studs soccer boots are not allowed).
+Players may wear plastic-studded soccer shoes (metal-studded soccer boots are not allowed).
 Players must wear shin-guards throughout the course of the tournament.

-Age groups U8-U12 will use size 4 footballs.
-The U14 and U16 age groups will use size 5 footballs.
+The U6 age group will use Size 3 footballs.
+Age groups U7–U12 will use size 4 footballs.
+The U13–U18 age groups will use size 5 footballs.

 7. Match Times

-The matches will be 16 minutes long with no break in between.
+The matches will be 16 minutes long with no break in between, except for the Under 6 age group whose matches will be 12 minutes long with no break in between.

 8. Red and Yellow Cards